helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

 The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

+Instance store volumes cannot be stopped and if the host fails you will lose data.

+Instance store volumes will be deleted on termination.

+You can reboot both and you will not lose any data.

 ## Elastic Load Balancers

 ### What is a load balancer?